RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

   by Anton Tayanovskyy, updated for pandoc 1.11.1 by Shahbaz Youssefi.
 - [pander](https://github.com/Rapporter/pander), an [R](http://www.r-project.org/) wrapper
   for pandoc by Gergely Daróczi.
+- [scala-pandoc](https://github.com/pvorb/scala-pandoc), a Scala/Java wrapper for Pandoc by Paul Vorbach
+- [node-pandoc](https://npmjs.org/package/pdc), a Node.js wrapper for Pandoc by Paul Vorbach

 ## Preprocessors